MicrosoftDocs/quantum-docs/azure-quantum/reference/providers/ionq.md

 IonQ’s QPU trapped ion quantum computers perform calculations by manipulating charged atoms held in a vacuum with lasers.
 This target operates in a **No control flow** profile, meaning that it can't use results from qubit measurements to control the execution flow.
+For more information, see [Targets in Azure Quantum](xref:microsoft.azure.quantum.concepts.targets).

 - Job type: `Q# Quantum Application`
 - Data Format: ``